The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Results

 \subsection{Temporal effects of travel distances on COVID-19}

-Apart from spatial distinctions, we are interested in the temporal distribution of travel distances.
-COVID-19 trajectories (new cases and deaths) and estimated daily weights for a representative sample of the population travelling from the first day confirmed cases were reported to October 2021 in California Los Angeles, Hawaii Honolulu, Illinois Cook, and Florida Indian River are depicted in Figure \ref{temporal}.
-The estimated weights for each class of travel distance in Honolulu and Indian River counties have remained relatively stable on a daily basis.
-Every day, the weights for the population taking ``community-level" trips always outweigh those for the population taking trips over longer distances.
-The daily weights for this population fluctuate at different times of the epidemic and after June 2021 in Los Angeles County.
-Cook County's daily weight trajectories, in particular, are qualitatively dynamic for the population making ``community-level" and ``in-state" trips.
-Former values were greater than 0.6 at the start of the epidemic, decreased to approximately 0.4 in April 2020, and returned to greater than 0.6 in March 2021.
-In comparison, the later ones began at 0.2 and gradually increased to 0.4, peaked around November 2020, and finally decreased to less than 0.2 by March 2021.
+Besides the spatial differences, we also seek the temporal distribution of the travel distances.
+Figure \ref{temporal} illustrates the trajectories of COVID-19 (new cases and new deaths) and the estimated daily weights for a full range of the population taking trips from the first day when the confirmed cases were reported to October 2021 in California Los Angeles, Hawaii Honolulu, Illinois Cook, and Florida Indian River.
+Honolulu and Indian River counties have quite flatted daily changes of the estimated weights for each class of travel distance.
+The daily weights for the population taking ``community-level" trips always significantly exceed those of other classes of travel distances and fluctuate at the beginning of the epidemic and after June 2021 in Los Angeles County.
+In particular, the trajectories of the daily weights for the population taking ``community-level" and ``in-state-level" trips are qualitatively dynamic in Cook County.
+The values of former ones were over 0.6 at the beginning of the epidemic and decreased to approximately 0.4 after April 2020, and returned over 0.6 after March 2021.
+In contrast, the values of the later ones began with 0.2 and gradually increased to 0.4, reached their peak around November 2020, and finally decreased to below 0.2 after March 2021.